Creating a Sauna

 Mind the gap

-Installing furring strips over the vapor barrier are not a critical component of sauna construction, but they are a good idea unless space is extremely limited.
+Installing furring strips over the vapor barrier is not a critical component of sauna construction, but they are a good idea unless space is extremely limited.
 Furring creates an air gap, allowing moisture that condenses on the vapor barrier to run down the wall instead of eventually rotting the wood paneling.
 They also help eliminate irregularities in the framing to provide an even nailing surface for the cedar paneling.
 Finally, air gaps are insulators.

 Installing wall strapping